-- The Equality Strategy Building a Fairer Britain (2011)55: The government's approach to tackling inequality by focusing on creating equal opportunities for all, devolving power to people, transparency, supporting social action and embedding equality. - Our Towns and Cities: The Future delivering an urban renaissance (2000)56: This white paper presents a vision of urban living where cities and suburbs offer a high quality of life and opportunity for everyone.
-Measures are set out to achieve the following objectives: - Getting the design and quality of the urban fabric right; - Enabling all towns and cities to create and share prosperity; - Providing the quality services people need; and - Equipping people to participate in developing their communities. - Our Countryside: The Future a fair deal for rural England (2000)57: This white paper aimed to 'sustain and enhance the distinctive environment, economy and social fabric of the English countryside for the benefit of all'.
+- Select Committee on Public Service and Demographic Change report Ready for Ageing?
+(2013)54: this document warns that society is underprepared for the ageing population.
+The report says that 'longer lives can be a great benefit, but there has been a collective failure to address the implications and without urgent action this great boon could turn into a series of miserable crises'.
+The report says that the housing market is delivering much less specialist housing for older people than is needed.
+Central and local government, housing associations and house builders need urgently to plan how to ensure that the housing needs of the older population are better addressed and to give as much priority to promoting an adequate market and social housing for older people as is given to housing for younger people. - The Equality Strategy Building a Fairer Britain (2011)55: The government's approach to tackling inequality by focusing on creating equal opportunities for all, devolving power to people, transparency, supporting social action and embedding equality. - Our Towns and Cities: The Future delivering an urban renaissance (2000)56: This white paper presents a vision of urban living where cities and suburbs offer a high quality of life and opportunity for everyone.
+Measures are set out to achieve the following objectives: - Getting the design and quality of the urban fabric right; - Enabling all towns and cities to create and share prosperity; - Providing the quality services people need; and - Equipping people to participate in developing their communities. - Our Countryside: The Future a fair deal for rural England (2000)57: This white paper aims to 'sustain and enhance the distinctive environment, economy and social fabric of the English countryside for the benefit of all'.
 It details approaches for delivering a living, working, protected, and vibrant countryside, and identifies ten key ways to make a difference, including the modernisation of rural services, the support of village services, and the provision of affordable homes. - Localism Act (2011)58: The Localism Act introduces a number of measures to decentralise the decision making process to the local level, creating space for Local Authorities to lead and innovate, and giving people the opportunity to take control of decisions that matter to them.
-This act gives local authorities control over housing decisions, empowers local people and allows neighbourhood plans and local referendums. - Planning Policy for Traveller Sites (DCLG, 2012)59: This document aims to ensure fair and equal treatment for travellers, by facilitating their traditional way of life, while also respecting the interests of the settled community. - Securing the Future: Delivering UK Sustainable Development Strategy (2005)60: This strategy for sustain development aimed to equip everyone across the globe with basic needs and a better quality of life, while sustaining the quality of life for future generations.
-In order to achieve this, the following principles have been set out: - Living within environmental limits; - Ensuring a strong, healthy and just society; - Achieving a sustainable economy; - Promoting good governance; and
+This act gives local authorities control over housing decisions, empowers local people and allows neighbourhood plans and local referendums. - Planning Policy for Traveller Sites (DCLG, 2012)59: This document aims to ensure fair and equal treatment for travellers, by facilitating their traditional way of life, while also respecting the interests of the settled community.